-Take Charge of the Future
+Take Charge of Your Future with the Toyota bZ4X

 We recently had the chance to check out Toyota’s all new, all-electric crossover with the forgettable name… bZ4X.
 And, no, bZ4X is NOT the name of a new Star Wars droid.
 It is, in fact, a sleek and savvy little EV that, unlike Toyota’s short lived RAV4 EV, is being mass produced and available in dealerships from coast to coast.